olaven/exam-PG5100/README.md

 ## Assumptions
 1. The task mentions popular card games as examples.
 My assumption is that we are not supposed to model a copy of such a card game, but rather, something _like_ those games
+2. It is mentioned that some features are only available to logged-in users.
+My assumption is that other features are available to everyone.
+For example, I am assuming that every page-visitor may view items.

 ## Extras
 * The app has support for admin-users